thatsdone/mpmt/README.md

     * Note: Perl interpreter-based thread runs parallelly not only concurrently different from Python, Ruby, etc.
 * Elixir: mpmt1.exs
     * Just worked version.
 Thread mode only at the moment.
+    * Install elixir (tested on Ubuntu 22.04 bundled 1.12.2 w/Erlang 24.2.1)
 * Haskell: mpmt1.hs
     * Thread mode (using forkIO) only at the moment.
-    * Install GHC.
+    * Install GHC (tested on Ubuntu 22.04 bundled 8.8.4)
     * Does not implement getopt yet.
-Current usage is below:
+    * Usage:
         * `$ ghc -threaded  -rtsopts mpmt1.hs -o mpmt1hs`
         * `$ ./mpmt1hs NUM_CONTEXT DURATION +RTS -Nn `
         * DURATION is in seconds, n of -N is number of platorm threads
 * Erlang: mpmt1.erl
-    * Thread mode only at the moment.
-    * Similar status with Haskell
+    * Thread mode only at the moment, similar status with Haskell
-    * See comments in mpmt1.erl
+    * Install Erlang/OTP at least 24 (tested on Ubuntu 22.04 bundled 24.2.1)
+    * Usage:
+      * `$ erlc mpmt1.erl`
+      * `$ erl -noshell -pa mpmt1.beam  -s mpmt1 start NUM_CTX DURATION -s init stop`
 * Java: java/
     * Thread mode only at the moment.
-    * Use at least JDK19 to see Virtual Thread feature.
-See java/README.md for the details.
+    * Install at least JDK19 to see Virtual Thread feature.
     * Usage
-        * `$ cd java && mvn clean package`
+        *  See java/README.md for the details
 * Pascal: mpmt1.pas
     * Thread mode only at the moment.
-    * Install FreePascal.
+    * Install FreePascal (tested on Ubuntu 22.04 bundled fpc 3.2.2)
     * Usage
         * `$ fpc -o mpmt1pas mpmt1.pas`
         * `$ ./mpmt1pas NUM_CONTEXT DURATION`